vonox7/golfcoder/Readme.md

 Access the production site at [adventofcode.golf](https://adventofcode.golf).

-Inspired by [SebLague's chess coding challenge](https://github.com/SebLague/Chess-Challenge) and its community leaderboard.
+Inspired by [SebLague's chess coding challenge](https://github.com/SebLague/Chess-Challenge) and it's community leaderboard.

 This project is not affiliated with adventofcode.com.